Azure/az-cgpu-onboarding/README.md

 - [Onboarding Docs (Linux host with CMK)](Confidential-GPU-H100-Onboarding-(CMK-for-Linux).md)

-If you prefer to go through the steps manually, you can follow the following instructions:
+If you prefer to go through the steps manually, you can follow these instructions:

 - [Manual Provisioning](https://github.com/Azure/az-cgpu-onboarding/blob/main/Confidential-GPU-H100-Manual-Installation-(PMK-for-Windows).md)